albertZhangTJ/albertZhangTJ/README.md

 Hello World!

 I'm Albert ZHANG Tongjun.
-I am currently a computer science undergraduate freshman at National University of Singapore.
+I am currently a computer science undergraduate sophomore at National University of Singapore.

 Huge fan of C++ (sorry Linus), but can also code in C, Java, Javascript, Python, Go, and SQL.